Belgrave Trust: Timeline and organization

-Belgrave Trust was founded by Nick Baily and Jeffrey A. Stewart launched to the general public in November 2009.
+Belgrave Trust was founded by Nick Baily and Jeffrey A. Stewart and launched to the general public in November 2009.
 The company was based in New York City.

 The firm's website debuted in March 2009 as an invitation-only alpha, launched a public beta on November 5, 2009, and exited beta on January 20, 2010.
 The firm was co-founded by entertainment executive (and Huffington Post commentator) Nicholas Baily, and serial entrepreneur and longtime New York tech community participant Jeffrey A. Stewart.